 For the next four days the Freikorps had carte blanche in East Berlin.
 Thirty sailors from the People's Naval Division were gunned down in a courtyard for having the audacity to turn up to a government office demanding back pay.
 In one case, a father and a son were dragged into the street and shot.
 Their crime: possessing the handle of a stick grenade.

-In the long run, many would turn against Ebert, the German people and, eventually, the rest of the world; a large proportion of Freikorps veterans found their way into influential positions within the administration of the Third Reich and its terror organisations.
+In the long run, many would turn against Ebert, the German people and, eventually, the rest of the world; a large proportion of Freikorps veterans found their way into influential positions within the administration of the Third Reich and its most fearsome terror organisations.

 Compiled by Langewiesche-Brandt, Anschläge 220 politische Plakate als Dokumente der deutschen Geschichte 1900-1980, Langewiesche-Brandt, 1983